mgblackwater/stevekinney.net/content/courses/testing/testing-library-with-react.md

 ---
 title: Creating Test Files For A Counter Component
-description: Writing tests for the Counter component's rendering and interaction.
+description: "Writing tests for the Counter component's rendering and interaction."
-modified: 2024-09-28T18:32:11.167Z
+modified: 2024-09-28T16:02:28-06:00
 ---

 Let's create a test file for the `Counter` component.
 We'll start by testing the rendering of the component and interactions.